-- Shipping Isolates.
-Isolates should be shipped to one of the five WHO Collaborating Centers listed on page 13-14.
+- Shipping Clinical materials or virus isolates should be shipped to one of the five WHO Collaborating Centers listed on pages 13-14.
 A completed "Influenza Specimen Submission" form for laboratory and epidemiological information should accompany the isolates.
-It is important to fill in the form as completely as possible, paying particular attention to collection date, Passage History, Type/Subtype, level of activity, and laboratory information. - International Shipments.
-When possible, it is especially important for the WHO Collaborating Center to be notified of the arrival time of the shipment by E-mail, fax, letter, or telephone.
-Import permits for shipments to the WHO Collaborating Center, Atlanta have been provided by e-mail in April 2015.
+It is important to fill in the form as completely as possible, paying particular attention to collection date, Passage History, Type/Subtype, level of activity, and laboratory information. - 2.
+International Shipments.
+When possible, it is especially important for the WHO Collaborating Center to be notified in advance of the expected arrival times of shipments by e-mail, fax, letter, or telephone.

+Import permits for shipments to the WHO Collaborating Center, Atlanta were provided by e-mail in April 2017.
 Should additional permits be needed, please notify the contact person listed below.